rabbitmq/rabbitmq-website/site/stomp.md

 Because of these rules the destination on a `MESSAGE` frame may not exactly match that on a `SEND` that published it.

+Different destinations have different queue parameter defaults.
+They can be controlled explicitly via headers, as explained further in this guide.

 ### <a id="d.ed"/>Exchange Destinations

 Any exchange/queue or exchange/routing-key combination can be accessed